-Fun Wedgie history fact: the late King Olaf V of Norway is the one responsible for anointing the Norwegian Forest Cat as the National Cat of Norway.
+Fun Wedgie history fact: the late King Olav V of Norway is responsible for anointing the Norwegian Forest Cat as the National Cat of Norway.

 Forest Cats of Legend

-Many of us are familiar with the Maine Coon, but often times Norwegian Forest Cats are easily confused with this other breed of large cat.
-Yes, both have large bodies and long, fluffy coats, but with the Norwegian Forest Cat, their heads are less blocky and more triangular shaped.
+Many of us are familiar with the Maine Coon, but oftentimes Norwegian Forest Cats are easily confused with this other breed of large cat.
+Yes, both have large bodies and long, fluffy coats, but with the Norwegian Forest Cat, their heads are less blocky and more triangular-shaped.
 For Wedgies, their heads are a true equilateral triangle where all sides are equal when measured.
-A Wedgie will also have a nose slant and their eyes are often slanted as well.
-The Maine Coon appears more lion like with broader features as shown below.
+A Wedgie will also have a nose slant, and their eyes are often slanted, too.
+The Maine Coon appears more lion-like with broader features as shown below.
 (For more on the differences between Maine Coon cats and Norwegian Forest Cats, check out this article here on Cattitude Daily.)

 A Heart as Big as Their Size

-Don’t let their impressive history or athleticism fool you, these big kitties enjoy being around people, and are as social as they are intelligent.
+Don’t let their impressive history or athleticism fool you; these big kitties enjoy being around people and are as social as they are intelligent.
 Many owners of Wedgies report that their feline friends are loyal, affectionate, and playful.
-These kitties very much enjoy a good climb, so a climbing perch is essential to keep them truly happy around the home.
+These kitties enjoy a good climb, so a climbing perch is essential to keep them truly happy around the home.
 The Wedgie loves to perch themselves high to observe their world below—even if it’s just the comfort of their own living room!